 Spurs Starter, Wednesday, December 4, 2024: Sochan's Bright Green Hair is Back

-Happy Wednesday, Por Vida fans!
-Welcome back to your morning Spurs Starter.
+Happy Sunday, Por Vida fans!
+Welcome back to your afternoon Spurs Starter.

-Jeremy Sochan made a colorful return to the court against the Suns on Tuesday, bringing back his signature bright green hair, this time with a Rodman-esque twist.
+The San Antonio Spurs were slightly more shorthanded than they expected to be Friday evening during their bout with the Sacramento Kings, and not because of a late scratch.

-After sitting out with a thumb injury, Sochan showed he’s not afraid to stand out, both in his style and his play.
-The bold look has become a signature of his personality, making a statement every time he steps on the floor.
+With 9:07 to play in the second quarter, Spurs veteran center Zach Collins was assessed his third foul of the night, which led to some choice words for referee Michael Smith and a pair of technicals that ultimately sent Collins to the locker room for the game.

 Now, on to the headlines: